SeriousOldMan/Simulator-Controller/README.md

 28. [Extending and customizing Assistants using GPT](https://youtu.be/IVlF7RrKfoI) - You will learn how to define your own events and actions to be used by an LLM to create custom behavior or change existing behavior.

+29. [Managing telemetry data](https://youtu.be/h_WOf4mpWiA) - This video demonstrates the telemetry data system and shows how the different applications collect telemetry and what you can do with it.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community